Plants for small outdoor spaces

 Plant window boxes

 If you have a windowsill you have room for plants.
 You’d be amazed how much you can fit in a trough that’s only 45cm long.
-You can fill it with flowering plants for a hit of colour.
-Try Lottie the fairy bell flower or Oscar the African daisy.
-Or you could use it to grow edible plants like Tommy the tomato or a selection of herbs.
+You can refresh your trough with flowering plants that reflect the seasons, like James the skimmia japonica or Luna the heather, over winter.
+Or, you can go for an all-year-round aesthetic with a permanent planting of the trailing Ivy or Effy, or the more wispy Angel Hair grass Amrita.

 Get a statement tree